aparkgh/aparkgh/README.md

 I'm currently a 19 year-old first year student at USYD with a passion for computers and tech.
 I like playing piano and reading books in my free time 🙂

-I currently enjoy developing games and small scripts and plan on making more projects (potentially collaborations) in the near future.
+I enjoy developing games and small scripts and plan on making more projects (potentially collaborations) in the near future.
 I recently recreated the classic Microsoft Inkball game in Java, go check it out!

 <!--
 [![trophy](https://github-profile-trophy.vercel.app/?username=aparkgh)](https://github.com/ryo-ma/github-profile-trophy)